amitrahman1026/amitrahman1026.github.io/src/content/blog/cmake_mental_model_part_1.md

 ---
 title: "Modern CMake: A Mental Model for Large Codebases (part I)"
 description: "An intuition for CMake internals with many practical examples"
-date: "2025-09-01"
+date: "2025-09-13"
 tags: ["cmake", "cpp", "build systems"]
 draft: false
 ---

 ## Why another CMake tutorial?

 In this article, I will attempt to create a better intuition for how CMake works, so the next time you modify your CMakeLists.txt, you can potentially leave it in a better state than you found it in.

+**This article is not introductory.
+It is aimed at developers who may be working on established codebases with mixes CMake practices.
+To learn more about CMake, you may visit any of the links in this aritcle or the [official documentations](https://cmake.org/cmake/help/latest/guide/tutorial/index.html).**

 CMake is essentially a domain-specific language for a general purpose build system.
 There are great "Modern CMake" tutorials floating around like [An introduction to Modern CMake](https://cliutils.gitlab.io/modern-cmake/README.html), and presentations like [More Modern CMake - Deniz Bahadir - Meeting C++ 2018](https://www.youtube.com/watch?v=y7ndUhdQuU8).
 However one area some of these resources are lacking in -  in creating an understanding of "what" your CMake is doing.
 Due to abstraction, there is a disconnect between what compile commands your make file CMake would generate and what you write in your CMakeLists.txt.